This devotional is a teaching about many things that are swept under rugs and the consequences.

 His name is ABSALOM.

 A battle rages, as Absalom has won the whole kingdom of Israel.

-Our children can pluck our heart strings at times more than anyone.
-We love them unconditionally.
-Even if they let us down.
+Our children can pluck our heartstrings at times more than anyone.
+We love them unconditionally–even when they let us down.
 Even if they were to raise up a whole army to slay us and take our crown, our kingdom, our wealth– we still love!

 But what can we learn from David?

 Absalom is David’s favorite son.
 Absalom killed David’s other son, Amnon, over the rape of his sister.
 Two years went by and David did nothing.
 He did not confront or punish Amnon.
 The Bible says, he was angry but did nothing.
-Jesus-Yeshua was angry and he acted.
+Yeshua was angry, and He acted.
 We have been told to wait, calm down, and then confront, but Yeshua didn’t wait too long when he saw injustice.
 He turned over tables!

 Absalom flees and three years go by.
 He longs to see his father and come home, but David refuses to speak to him.
 Remember, lack of confronting issues causes greater issues.

 Can you hear David say, “Deal GENTLY with the young Absalom?”
 Oh, our Heavenly Father treats us the same way.
-A Father’s love is what he has, but his is unbalanced.
-It reminds me of the itching ear words today that promise prosperity and blessings, only the sweet fruit without the long suffering–without the repentance.
+A Father’s love is what he has, but he is unbalanced.
+It reminds me of the itching ear words today that promise prosperity and blessings, only the sweet fruit without the long-suffering–without the repentance.

 Poor Absalom.
 He looks at all his father’s mistakes and thinks he can do better at being king.
 He doesn’t think about all his father’s victories.
 He only sees his passiveness.
 So off he rides to battle to take over his father’s kingdom.